-Below these graphs you will see a related queries box, which show you additional keywords that are related to what you searched for in Google trends.
+Below these graphs, you will see a related queries box, which shows you additional keywords that are related to what you searched for in Google trends.

 This shows you what’s rising and what trending search will be something you want to tap into as a content creator whether you’re creating blogs, videos, podcast and the like.

 What’s even cooler about this feature is you can sort the results by “rising” or “top”.
 The top shows the most searched topics and terms.